About Databases¶

 View all databases¶

-The All Databases section of the Customer 360 tab lists all of the databases that have been created, including both active and draft states.
+In addition to the primary customer 360 database, the Customer 360 page may contain additional databases.
+The Databases tab on the Customer 360 page lists all of the databases that have been created, including both active and draft states.

 Other databases may be created to support any desired use case.
 Each database has a specific schema (i.e. collection of tables and attributes).
 This is called a data model.
 The data model and individual database tables Amperity provides should make data easy to understand and explore for its specific use case and client.